PyO3/maturin/guide/src/migration.md

 maturin 0.13 has dropped support for Python 3.6, to support Python 3.6 you can use the old 0.12 versions.

+### Removed `--cargo-extra-args` and `--rustc-extra-args`

+maturin 0.13 added most of the `cargo rustc` options so you can just use them directly, for example `--cargo-extra-args="--no-default-features"` becomes `--no-default-features`.

+To pass extra arguments to rustc, add them after `--`, for example use `maturin build -- -Clink-arg=-s` instead of `--rustc-extra-args="-Clink-arg=-s"`.

 ### Source distributions are not built by default

 maturin 0.13 replaced `--no-sdist` with the new `--sdist` option in `maturin build` command,